 Armed Violence Reduction framework

-Acknowledging that communities and individuals are affected by other threats to human security than landmines and unexploded ordnance, Danish Demining Group (DDG) has developed a comprehensive armed violence reduction approach to reduce the impact of conflict and armed violence by mitigating the threats that small arms and light weapons pose to human security.
+Acknowledging that communities and individuals are affected by other threats to human security than landmines and unexploded ordnance, the Danish Demining Group (DDG) has developed a comprehensive Armed Violence Reduction (AVR) approach.
+This aims to reduce the impact of conflict and armed violence by mitigating the threats that small arms and light weapons pose to human security.

-In order to provide a coherent strategy for the planning, implementation, monitoring and evaluation of all DDG’s armed violence reduction projects, while allowing for local variations, DDG has developed an Armed Violence Reduction (AVR) Framework which you can download on the right hand side.
+In order to provide a coherent strategy for the planning, implementation, monitoring and evaluation of all of DDG’s AVR projects, while allowing for local variations, DDG has developed an AVR Framework (2013), which can be downloaded from the right hand side of this page.

 As part of DDG’s policy for transparency, along with a wish exchange and dissemination of information, the DDG AVR framework is made free to use for anyone interested.
-We hope our partners, fellow colleagues, friends and new visitors to our organisation around the world can make use of it, be inspired, and find assistance in proceeding with the daily work for which they are responsible.
+We hope our partners, fellow colleagues, friends and new visitors to our organisation around the world can make use of it, be inspired and find assistance in proceeding with the daily work for which they are responsible.

 The AVR Framework serves as an addition to the overall Danish Refugee Council (DRC) “Programme Handbook”.
 It is a “living” document, which is regularly updated to accommodate new developments and experiences.